The MedFER beacon and vertical, tophatted

 In retrospect, I should have done several things differently:

 - Brought a shielded "H" loop that would offer a bit of receive signal directionality and the ability to reject some of the locally-generated noise and would have saved us the hassle of stringing hundreds of feet of wire through trees.
 Some amplification with this loop would also have helped the SDR-14 work properly.
+Alternatively, a simple active whip (such as a PA0RDT "mini-whip") could have been built and used, its location chosen for lowest noise pick-up.

 - Actually checked to make certain that the screen capture was activated!